cprieto/roboblog/content/2019-09-25-modulus-is-not-remainder.md

 The [Wikipedia page](https://en.wikipedia.org/wiki/Modulo_operation) has a good list and sort of explanation why this happens, but I can see in the same way as _homogeneous coordinates_ everybody says both are right conceptions, my math books disagree with them though.

-We could assume every programming language uses the `%` as the remainder instead of the modulus? oh my friend, you will get a nice surprise when using Python and R, both operators (`%%` in R) are true modulus operators, so `-129 % 7` will return 4.
-And yes, they are named _modulus_ as well.
+We could assume every programming language uses the `%` as the remainder instead of the modulus? oh my friend, you will get a nice surprise when using Python and R, both operators (`%%` in R) are true modulus operators, so `-129 % 7` will return 4, and yes, they are named _modulus_ as well.

 ## Further readings

 I highly recommend the Wikipedia page, at least for the list of implementations in different programming languages (notice some languages like C/C++ the sign is implementation specific, so it could be different depending on the compiler).
 [Rob Conery](https://rob.conery.io/2018/08/21/mod-and-remainder-are-not-the-same/) wrote a blog post some time ago about the same topic.
-If you want to go really down in the rabbit hole I recommend the section 1.6 _Theory of congruences_ from the book [Number Theory for Computing](https://www.amazon.com/Number-Theory-Computing-Song-Yan/dp/3540430725) by Song Y. Yang, its explanation is massive and very mathematical but it has been my guide for, well, number theory :smile:
+If you want to go really down in the rabbit hole I recommend the section 1.6 _Theory of congruences_ from the book [Number Theory for Computing](https://www.amazon.com/Number-Theory-Computing-Song-Yan/dp/3540430725) by Song Y. Yang, its explanation is massive and very mathematical but it is worth reading if you find a copy of the book in the library or something like that.